Morganite vs. Diamond: Differences You Should Know

 Morganite vs. Diamond: Cost

-A diamond will cost more than a morganite of the same size and carat.
-The price of a diamond can vary greatly depending on its carat weight, cut, color, and clarity (the 4Cs).
+A diamond will always cost more than a morganite of the same size and carat weight.
+The price of a diamond is determined by its 4Cs: Carat weight, cut, color, and clarity.
+Fine specimens often reach thousands or even tens of thousands of dollars per carat.
 Larger, high-quality pink diamonds can be extremely expensive.
-If you prefer a larger pink gemstone, morganite is the affordable and budget-friendly choice for your engagement ring's main stone.

-Morganite vs. Diamond: Value
+Morganite vs. Diamond: Rarity & Value

 Morganite vs. Diamond: Symbolic Meaning